-The need for a secure, long-term and reliable supply remains a priority.
+A secure, long-term and reliable supply remains a priority.
 In electricity the SEM capacity arrangements provide a basis for managing long-term security of supply risks.
-The construction of a second north-south electricity interconnector remains a key issue.
+The granting of planning permission for the construction of a second north-south electricity interconnector is a significant development.
 In gas, finalising a transportation agreement to facilitate a reliable supply is remains a focus for us.
 In water, the challenge remains of ensuring a reliable supply.
 The Dfl's Long-Term Water Strategy is focused on security of supply.